IAmMoltony/ds-craft/plans.md

 ## New Features

-- Dirt slabs: craftable using 6 dirt
+- Dirt slabs: craftable using 6 dirt (planned for beta1.7)
 - Petrified wooden slabs
-- Stained glass
+- Stained glass (planned for beta1.7)
 - Changing sound volume per sound source
-- More flowers
+- More flowers (planned for beta1.7)
-- Dyes (to make glass stained)
+- Dyes (to make glass stained) (planned for beta1.7)
 - Achievments!!! :p

 ## Changes